Washington Seminar Internships

 Toggle ItemTypes of Internships

 Internship opportunities in the Washington, DC area are numerous.
-As part of the internship approval process, we will review each internship to ensure each is substantive, falls within the window for the semester, offers approximately 32-40 hours per week of internship experience, and is in line to offer an experience that will allow for successful coursework.
+As part of the internship approval process, we review each internship to ensure the experience offered is substantive, falls within the window for the semester, offers approximately 32-40 hours per week of internship experience, and is in line to offer an experience that will allow for successful coursework.
+Some internships are paid, often they are unpaid.

 Occasionally, an internship may not qualify, but this is the exception and in no way the norm.
 Internships may also be reviewed for unlisted criteria as deemed necessary by program administrators.